 Plan on two overnights in a central location so you have easy access to public transport.
 The eco-friendly Oxford Hotel offers amenities above and beyond, like Breedlove guitars and complimentary cruiser bikes, and is situated right downtown.
 Also downtown, the locally owned Wall Street Suites is a retro motel converted into a very-Oregon boutique with spacious rooms outfitted with full kitchens.
 SpringHill Suites, situated close to Riverbend Park, provides a little room to spread out (and keeps you close to festival events in the summer), while the DoubleTree by Hilton Hotel allows you to call the Old Mill District shopping area your home base.

 Lay of the Land

 From these central locations, getting out into the landscape is easy.
 First take in the view from above.
 Walking to Pilot Butte State Scenic Viewpoint is easy enough (you’ll recognize it as that giant hill overlooking the city, just a 2.6-mile walk from downtown), but you can also hop on bus No. 7.
-All three available trails lead to the summit, nearly a 2-mile, round-trip hike.
+Check bus hours and weather conditions ahead of time.
+At the butte, two of three available trails lead to the summit, nearly a 2-mile, round-trip hike.

 See all the people carrying tubes?
 They are headed to Bend’s most popular summer activity, a float down the Deschutes River.
 You can rent an inner tube if you don’t have one.
 Sun Country Tours has a trailer offering rentals in Riverbend Park; one pass gets you two hours of river time and a shuttle back to the city.